Appalachian Trail in VA Project – McAfee Knob & Tinker Cliffs – 6/8/13 – VA 311 to Lamberts Meadow Campsite – 10.7 miles

 Yeah, Stephanie, come on up here!

-Our reward: standing on Tinker Cliffs, looking back at McAfee Knob, the prominent mountain in the center
+Our reward: standing on Tinker Cliffs, looking back at McAfee Knob in the center

 I’ve heard other hikers say, and now I can agree, that Tinker Cliffs is even more amazing than McAfee Knob.
 It’s an extensive wall of sandstone, a half-mile-long walk along the cliff edge looking down into the Catawba Valley.
 The fact that an overnight or a long dayhike (18+ miles) is required to access Tinker Cliffs adds to the appeal.
 After the throngs of McAfee Knob, we shared the Cliffs with just three thru-hikers who had stopped to enjoy the late afternoon.